 Click back on the Actor Lifeline and look for the Quicklink button - this is a small 'up arrow' located just at the right edge of the selected element, and is only visible when the element is selected.

 Now, click-and-hold on the Quicklink button, then drag across to the System Lifeline and release.
 This creates a new message in our model, between Actor A and System.
-Select the new message on the diagram and note that the Properties window switches to 'Connector Properties', allowing you to edit details of the new connector.
-After entering a few details for the message and clicking the , your diagram workspace should resemble this image:
+Select the new message on the diagram and note that the Properties window updates to show the properties of the new connector, allowing you to edit the details.
+After entering a few details for the message and clicking the, your diagram workspace should resemble this image:

 A return message can be created in similar fashion, by clicking on System, then dragging its Quicklink button across to the Actor A Lifeline.
 Select the new message on the diagram and fill in the details in the Connector Properties window.
 In the 'Control Flow Type' section of the Properties window, select the option 'Is Return'.
 Your diagram should now display the return message, similar to this image:

 1. Basic Skills

 The Design ribbon groups together commands that are used for creating and modifying model items, such as elements, diagrams and Packages.

 It provides access to a number of windows, such as the Properties window, Features window and Responsibilities window, as well as commands for viewing Package content and diagram content as lists or Gantt charts.